 There are several mechanisms to encourage structured dialogue between signatories and the board at regular intervals, to ensure that the board remains accountable to signatories and that decision-making remains transparent.

-The annual Signatory General Meeting (SGM), usually held to coincide with PRI in Person, is an important forum for dialogue between the PRI Board, signatories and the Executive.
+The annual Signatory General Meeting (SGM), usually held to coincide with PRI in Person, is an important forum for dialogue between the PRI Board, signatories and the executive.

-The board has the responsibility to report annually to signatories on the progress in implementing the three-year strategic plan and the SGM is an opportunity to present in person the progress of the PRI as well as the decisions that the board and its committees have made over the preceding year.
+The board has the responsibility to report annually to signatories on the progress in implementing the three-year strategic plan and the SGM is an opportunity to present the progress of the PRI as well as the decisions that the board and its committees have made over the preceding year.

 Signatories have the right to: